INTO-CPS-Association/aurt/README.md

 To setup the development environment:
 1. Open terminal in the current folder.
-2. Install all packages for development: `pip install -e .`
+2. Install all packages for development: `pip install -e .`.
+You can also install the visualization packages, using `pip install .[vis]`
 3. Unpack the datasets (see [Dataset management](#dataset-management))
 4. To run `api` tests, open a command prompt or powershell in the repository root, and run `python --run-tests api`.
 If you are using Linux, use `python3` instead of `python`.
 <!--5.
 To run the full tests, use the command `python --run-tests full-offline`.-->